 The District's reporting entity has been defined in accordance with GASB Statement No. 14, "The Financial Reporting Entity".
 A reporting entity is comprised of the primary government, component units, and other organizations that are included to insure that the financial statements of the District are not misleading.
 The primary government consists of all funds, departments, boards, and agencies that are not legally separate from the District.
 For the District, this includes general operations, food service, and student related activities of the District.
 Component units are legally separate organizations for which the District is financially accountable.
-The District is financially accountable for an organization if the District appoints a voting majority of the organization's governing board and (1) the District is able to significantly influence the programs or services performed or provided by the organization; or (2) the District is legally entitled to or can otherwise access the organization's resources; the District is legally obligated or has otherwise assumed the responsibility to finance the deficits of, or provide financial support to, the organization or the District is obligated for the debt of the organization.
-Component units may also include organizations that are fiscally dependent on the District in that the District approves the budget, the issuance of debt, or the levying of taxes for the organization.
+The District is financially accountable for an organization if the District appoints a voting majority of the organization's governing board and (1) the District is able to significantly influence the programs or services performed or provided by the organization; or (2) the District is legally entitled to or can otherwise access the organization's resources; the District is legally obligated or has otherwise assumed the responsibility to finance the deficits of, or provide financial support to, the organizations that are fiscally dependent on the District in that the District approves the budget, the issuance of debt, or the levying of taxes for the organization.
 The financial statements of the reporting entity include only those of the District (the primary government).
 The District has no component units.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2012 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013 (CONTINUED)